shivammathur/setup-php/README.md

 > [!NOTE]
 > - Do not set up multiple self-hosted runners on a single server instance as parallel workflow will conflict with each other.
-> - Do not set up self-hosted runners on the side on your development environment or your production server.
+> - Do not set up self-hosted runners on the side of your development environment or your production server.
 > - Avoid using the same labels for your `self-hosted` runners which are used by `GitHub-hosted` runners.

 ### Local Testing Setup